Skip to main content

 • Build time: Splash pad 3–5 weeks · Pool 10–16 weeks

-• Permits/HOA: Splash pad easier, often allowed where pools aren't · Pool always permitted, often HOA-restricted
+• Permits/HOA: Splash pad typically simpler, sometimes allowed where pools aren't (verify per jurisdiction) · Pool always permitted, often HOA-restricted

 • Resale impact (Phoenix metro): Splash pad neutral to slight positive · Pool +5–8% in most AZ submarkets